Cabotegravir: Contraindications and interactions

 Cabotegravir must not be combined with the drugs rifampicin, rifapentine, carbamazepine, oxcarbazepine, phenytoin or phenobarbital, which induce the enzyme UGT1A1.
 These drugs significantly decrease cabotegravir concentrations in the body and thus may reduce its effectiveness.
 Additionally, they induce the enzyme CYP3A4, which leads to reduced rilpivirine concentrations in the body.
-Additionally, patients who are breastfeeding or plan to breastfeed should not take Cabotegravir because it is not known if it will pass within the breast milk.

 Adverse effects

 The most common side effects of the injectable combination therapy with rilpivirine are reactions at the injection site (in up to 84% of patients) such as pain and swelling, as well as headache (up to 12%) and fever or feeling hot (in 10%).
 For the tablets, headache and a hot feeling were slightly less frequent.
 Less common side effects (under 10%) for both formulations are depressive disorders, insomnia, and rashes.

 Pharmacology

 Mechanism of action

 Cabotegravir is an integrase strand transfer inhibitor.
 This means it blocks the HIV's enzyme integrase, thereby preventing its genome from being integrated into the human cells' DNA.
 As this is a necessary step for the virus to replicate, its further spread is hampered.